isomerpages/govtech-corp/_careers/Why Join GovTech/How We Hire.md

 <div class="isomer-card">
 <div class="isomer-card-body">
 <div class="isomer-card-title">2.
 Interviews</div>
-<div class="isomer-card-description">A recruiter will get in touch with you if you're shortlisted and arrange
+<div class="isomer-card-description">If shortlisted, our recruiter will reach out for an interview with your
-an interview with your hiring manager and possibly your potential teammates too.</div>
+hiring manager and possibly your potential teammates.</div>
 </div>
 </div>
 <div class="isomer-card">
 <div class="isomer-card-body">
 <div class="isomer-card-title">3.
 Decision</div>
-<div class="isomer-card-description">The hiring team will base their decision on trusted frameworks and pre-determined
+<div class="isomer-card-description">Our hiring team will review based on our trusted frameworks and pre-determined
 criteria for the role.
-If you're selected, we'll contact you to extend an offer!</div>
+If selected, you will receive an offer from us!</div>
 </div>
 </div>
 </div>